mike2367/IP-pool/README.md

 # Running
 Clone the source code, run start.py for auto crawl and validation through. </br>
-Proxy API: extract_ip.py/get_random_proxy(), which will return a dict of ip informations
+Proxy API: extract_ip.py/get_random_proxy(), which will return a dict of ip informations.